 Geology is the scientific study of the origin, history, structure, and processes (volcanos, earthquakes, floods, landslides, etc.) of the earth.
 Classes are designed for students interested in the Earth’s natural features, processes and history.
 Classes may include optional field trips to various geologic locations in Arizona.
 Geology is a great place to start for students thinking of exploring a career in Geology or just looking to better understand the valley, Arizona, the U.S. or the planet around them.

-Careers in the field of Geology include positions in federal, state or local agencies; or private companies which include the following positions: Geological Technician, Mining Engineer, Geotechnician, Field Engineer, Observer, Technical Assistant, Exploration Manager, Geoscience Technician, Geoscientist, Soils Technician, and Geological E-Logger.
+Careers in the field of Geology include positions in federal, state or local agencies; or private companies which include the following positions: Geological Technician, Mining Engineer, Geotechnician, Environmental scientist, Field Engineer, Hydrologist, Volcanologist, Paleontologist, Technical Assistant, Exploration Manager, Geoscience Technician, Geoscientist, Soils Technician, and Geological E-Logger.

 Responsibilities may include:

 - Preparing notes, sketches, geological maps, or cross-sections